Aggressive and Compassionate Divorce Lawyers Craft Individually-Tailored Strategies for Clients

 For many clients, avoiding a prolonged and traumatic conflict is the primary concern when considering divorce.
 For others, the central goal may be ensuring favorable division of a complex portfolio of assets.
 Regardless of your goals, our award-winning team of Newtown divorce lawyers at Rubin, Glickman, Steinberg & Gifford P.C. is dedicated to fighting to achieve those goals.
 We know that every single divorce is different, and take a client-centric approach so that every one of our clients gets the highest possible quality legal representation throughout all phases of their divorce.

-Clients Considering Divorce in Newtown Must Consider All Relevant Factors
+Clients Considering Divorce Must Consider All Relevant Factors

 Whether you anticipate that your divorce proceedings will proceed amicably or result in contentious disputes, several basic factors must be evaluated and weighed in every divorce case.
 Thorough research and preparation is key to ensuring that your primary goals are satisfied to the extent possible.